RuhollahTaghizadeh/RuhollahTaghizadeh.github.io/content/talks/2019-05-soilerosion/index.md

   icon_pack: fa
   name: DOI
   url: https://www.mdpi.com/2571-8789/3/3/43
+summary: In the Great Plains region of the USA, a recent conversion of the grasslands to cropland impacting the soil erosion and hence the crop productivity.
+The GIS-Enabled Revised Universal Soil Loss Equation was used to estimate the soil erosion at the watershed scale in the present study.
+Soil erosion in the current study was predicted for the Big Sioux River watershed scale using the spatial data downloaded from the easily available online sources.
-title: Soil Erosion Prediction using Digital Mapping and RUSLE
+title: Soil Erosion Prediction using GIS and RUSLE
 authors:
   - admin
 ---